jojo786/TelegramTasweerBot/README.md

 # How to run it
 Install the python requirements with pip, and then run it with python.
 It picks up your telegram bot token from environment variables.
+E.g. running `export TELEGRAM_BOT=12334342:ABCD124324234` on Linux/macos should be sufficient.
 AWS credentials also picked up from environment variables.
 Add the bot to your groups/channels, then make it an Admin to manage PII in your channels/groups

 # TODO: